Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Slice macaroons in half vertically and reserve any crumbs.
 Line bottom and sides of greased 8-inch springform pan with 24 macaroon slices.
 If desired, drizzle wine over macaroons.
 Melt chocolate in double boiler.

 In large bowl combine egg yolks, sugar and coffee.
 Slowly blend chocolate into yolk mixture.
 Beat 4 eggs whites until stiff but not dry.
 Fold egg whites into cooled chocolate mixture.
 Pour into macaroon-lined pan.
 Refrigerate 2 or 3 hours or until set.
 Unmold and sprinkle macaroon crumbs on top.
 Makes 8 servings.

 Passover Almond Cake

-Grind almonds with matzo meal and 1/4 cup sugar in food processor until fine.
+Grind almonds with unleavened bread meal and 1/4 cup sugar in food processor until fine.
 Beat egg yolks with 1/2 cup sugar at high speed until light and fluffy.
 Beat in lemon zest just until blended.
 Whip egg whites with dash salt until soft peaks form.
-Gradually beat in remaiing 1/4 cup sugar, beating until stiff and shiny.
+Gradually beat in remaining 1/4 cup sugar, beating until stiff and shiny.